qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 **Last Updated:** _4PM US CST 14th Feb 2025_

-**Note 1 :** *All these configurations relate ONLY to using the Beacon in Contact mode on the Qidi Plus4 Printer*
+**NOTE 1 :** *All these configurations relate ONLY to using the Beacon in Contact mode on the Qidi Plus4 Printer*

 **NOTE 2:** *Power Loss Recovery does not work correctly yet when using the Beacon probe.
 I am working on a solution for this, but for now, do not expect to be able to safely resume prints after a power loss event.*